fpvandoorn/hanabi-scratchpad/characters.md

 * Mood Swings: Clues given must alternate between color and number.
   * Can start with any clue.
 From then on, if the previous clue was color, must clue number and vice versa.
 * Insistent: Must continue to clue the same card(s) until one of them is played or discarded.
   * When cluing, this character goes in "insistent state" (if it's not in one already).
 While in "insistent state" they must keep giving a clue that touches at least one of the cards touched originally.
-Goes out of insistent state when one of the cards *originally* clued has been played or discarded
+Goes out of insistent state when one of the cards *originally* clued has been played or discarded.
 * Quacker: Can only quack instead of clue.
 * Vulnerable: Cannot receive a number 2 or number 5 clue.
 * Color-Blind: Cannot receive a color clue.